Utah Department of Transportation (UDOT), Federal Highway Administration (FHWA), Department of Transportation.

 Notice of limitation on claims for judicial review of actions taken by UDOT on behalf of FHWA.

-This notice announces certain actions taken by UDOT that are final Federal agency actions.
-These actions relate to a proposed highway project on Interstate 15 (I-15) at and in the vicinity of the Payson Main Street Interchange (exit 250) in the County of Utah, State of Utah.
+This notice announces certain actions taken by UDOT that are final Federal agency actions within the meaning of 23 U.S.C.
+139(l)(1).
+These actions relate to a proposed highway project on Interstate 15 (I-15) Northbound, from Bangerter Highway to Interstate 215 (I-215), in the County of Salt Lake, State of Utah.
 Those actions grant licenses, permits and/or approvals for the project.

 Start Further Info